Quick Exit Hide Your Tracks

 You can make an informal complaint by:

-• Raising an informal complaint through the helpline by phoning 0115 941 0440.
-They will then contact the member of staff or their manager (depending on your choice) who will then arrange to chat with you further about the issue.
+• Raising an informal complaint through our Helpline by phoning 0115 9470064 and asking to make an informal complaint.
+They will then contact the team manager, who will arrange to discuss this with you further.

 If the informal process has not worked or you feel the situation cannot be resolved informally, you are welcome to raise a formal complaint and we are happy to support you in this.